 She was a pioneer settler of western Ohio and eastern Indiana, and her husband was a veteran of the Civil War.

 In 1840, when "Barbary" was a three-year-old, she and her parents left Harrison County.
 Using "a good team of horses and a substantial wagon," a newspaper once said, they traveled across the state, a "very tedious and slow" journey.
-The family settled in Van Wert County, OH, and in 1845 moved to a farm along the Ohio state line in Allen County, IN.
+The family settled in Van Wert County, OH, and in 1845 moved across the Ohio state line to a farm near Monroeville, Allen County, IN.

 Barbary and her future husband grew up together.
 In fact, Barbary's brother James Minerd once said, "I had been very well acquainted with ...
 John Ball from the time he was very young until his death, that we were boys together and he and I attended the same school..."
 The Balls remained in touch with their Minerd and Tilbury cousins for many decades, well into the 1930s.

-	The Balls had five children -- Eunice A. Ball, Louisa E. Ball, Annetta Virginia "Nettie" A. Schneider Bowersock Lyons, John Hixon Ball and one unknown.
+The Balls together produced five children -- Eunice A. Ball, Louisa E. Ball, Annetta Virginia "Nettie" A. Schneider Bowersock Lyons, John Hixon Ball and one unknown.

 Three years after the Civil War broke out, John served in the 132nd Ohio National Guard Infantry, Company H. He stood 5 feet, 11 inches tall, and by all accounts he was "a stout, healthy man" at the start of his service.
 His term was just three months, 10 days.